sig-gis/Liberia_NSC_ForestMonitoringTraining/02_Sampling_Design/00_agenda.md

 ---
 layout: page
 title: "2.
-Reference Data Collection with CEO"
+Sampling Design"
-permalink: /02_CEO
+permalink: /02_SamplingDesign
 has_children: True
 nav_order: 3
 ---

-# Reference Data Collection with Collect Earth Online (CEO)
+# Data Collection with Collect Earth Online (CEO)
 Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.

 ## Session Agenda